amargajula123/MLOps_California_House_Price_Prediction/README.md

      the distribution of "test dataset" is also similer to the trainig dataset

 Data Drift:
-When your "Datset" statistics gets change we call it as data drift
+When your "Datset" statistics gets change we call it as "data drift"

 what we do in Data_draft ?